...A PROMISED KEPT .

 In 1957 Mr. Bernard H. Jones, then a recent graduate of Knoxville College, was serving as the Community Services Director for the Friendly Service Bureau, located in the inner city area of Pittsburgh, Pennsylvania, known as the “Hill District”.
 Mr. Jones was raised in the “Hill”, knew from personal experience the challenges facing the teenagers in the neighborhood, especially the young males, and believed that he could make a difference in their lives.

-The seeds for POISE Foundation were sown when Mr. Jones reached out to these young men by establishing an Explorer Scout Post (Explorer Post #48) to provide a vehicle through which he could offer a wholesome developmental and social alternative for them.
+Mr. Jones reached out to these young men to establish an Explorer Scout Post (Explorer Post #48), as a vehicle through which he could offer a wholesome developmental and social alternative for them.
 He knew that some members of his target audience came from single parent households, abused alcohol, and participated in other activities of which neither they nor their families would be proud.
 His vision was to instill in them a sense of pride, an appreciation for a strong work ethic, and the beginnings of an entrepreneurial spirit.
+Through these efforts, the seeds were sown for several strong Black community organizations.

 Urban Youth Action